rafael-mourouvin/ML-FOR-NLP/README.md

 ## Data

 The text files are not included in this repository.
-- Text files: clone from https://gitlab.teklia.com/ckermorvant/arkindex_archelec
+- Text files: clone from https://gitlab.teklia.com/ckermorvant/arkindex_archelec (done in the notebook)
 - Metadata CSV: use archelect_search_73_93.csv

 ## How to run